Kinship Verification through a Forest Neural Network: Introduction

 To our knowledge, this paper is the first to apply graph neural network concepts to kinship verification.
 There are rare papers that use graph structures in kinship verification.
 Graph embedding-based metric learning~\cite{liang2018weighted} introduced an intrinsic graph and two penalty graphs to acquire multiple metrics.
 H-RGN~\cite{li2021reasoning} designed a tree-like structure by grouping feature elements as nodes and performing convolutional operations among them.
 Although these papers attempted to apply graph concepts, they did not completely use GNN concepts.

-Our key contributions to elevate the accuracy of kinship verification are enumerated as follows: \begin{itemize} \item We propose the Forest Neural Network (FNN) considering the disjointing nature of face components and exchanging information among them through GNN operators.
+Our key contributions to elevate the accuracy of kinship verification are enumerated as follows: \begin{itemize} \item We propose the Forest Neural Network (FNN), a GNN, to model kinship relations.
+It considers the disjoint nature of face components and exchanges information among them via GNN operators to bridge the gap between facial and kinship representations.

-\item Our method can exploit various CNN networks, each as an expert system including an extension of CNN, Extended Residual Network (ERN), using the attention mechanism and producing a consistent representation with popular CNNs.
-It also benefits from high-resolution images to mitigate the differences in pixel values when facial images are taken under various conditions alongside providing detailed information
+\item We train our FNN model using facial features to reduce computation and leverage multiple CNNs, each serving as an expert system to improve KV accuracy.
+We also redesigned an attention-based CNN, the Extended Residual Network (ERN), to leverage features of high-resolution images produced from low-resolution ones.

-\item A concerted combination of losses is introduced so that the center loss with other losses in this realm can condense the features of each class to classify easier and outperform previous studies. \end{itemize}
+\item A new concerted combination of losses is introduced so that the center loss, along with other KV losses, can condense the features of each class, facilitating easier classification and outperforming previous studies.
+This fusion tries to overcome the slight inter-class difference and intra-class variance. \end{itemize}

-The organization of this paper is as follows: Section~\ref{sec:related-work} briefly expresses related work.
+Eventually, the organization of this paper is as follows: Section~\ref{sec:related-work} briefly expresses related work.
 The proposed algorithm is explained in Section~\ref{sec:proposed-method}.
 Section~\ref{sec:experiment} provides experiments, their configuration, and the analysis sub-section to clarify various parts of the proposed algorithm.
 Eventually, Section~\ref{sec:conclusion} concludes the paper.